Networking Fundamentals Quiz

 Incorrect

-All five requirements must be met: (1) IGW attached to VPC, (2) route to IGW in subnet’s route table, (3) public IP on instance, (4) Security Group allowing traffic, and (5) NACL allowing traffic on required ports including ephemeral ports.
+All five requirements must be met: (1) IGW attached to VPC, (2) route to IGW in subnet’s route table, (3) a public IP on the instance — auto-assigned and Elastic IP are both valid, (4) Security Group allowing traffic, and (5) NACL allowing traffic including ephemeral ports (1024–65535) for responses.
+VPC endpoints are for private AWS service access, not general internet routing.

 Internet access requires multiple layers to be configured correctly.